Memphis pastor who was on ‘American Idol,’ ‘The Voice’ charged with identity theft

 According to an affidavit, Flockhart has also had previous incidents similar to this in Georgia.

-Flockhart allegedly forged documents in Georgia, which resulted in a lawsuit.
-He also allegedly impersonated the account holder of a credit card at a separate church.
+Court documents say Flockhart forged documents and impersonated the account holder of a credit card at a separate church in Georgia, which resulted in a lawsuit in 2020.

+“He said that it had all been taken care of and that he had made some past mistakes, which is fine, no one is perfect,” said a former member of 901 Church.

+However, some church members were not convinced and issued demands to the overseers or elders of 901 Church.
+They also are requesting Flockhart be removed as lead pastor and that changes be made in the church’s bylaws.

 The pastor oversees two locations in the Memphis suburbs of Millington and Bartlett, according to the 901 Church’s website.